-Bar Exam Foundations, 3 credits, OAS faculty, LAW8220A/B/C

-This required, 3-credit course prepares students to maximize their performance on the multistate bar examination.
+Bar Exam Foundations (BEF), 3 credits, OAS faculty, LAW8220A/B/C This course prepares students to maximize their performance on the multistate bar examination.
 Students review critical bar-tested topics, develop study strategies, and practice the tactics known to improve the probability for bar success.
 Substantive topics reviewed may include, but are not limited to, Torts, Federal Civil Procedure, Criminal Law and Procedure, Contracts, Evidence, Property, and Constitutional Law.
 Students will also be introduced to strategies for successful completion of the Multistate Essay Examination (MEE) and the Multistate Performance Test (MPT).
 This is a graded course.
-Third-year students enroll in one of the three sections.
-Maximum 45 students per section.
+Rising third-year students must choose one section of BEF for Fall 2025.
+Maximum 45 per section.